CryptoGing/Guide/docs/gettingSetup/devPortal.md

 To access this feature either head to develop.pi or open the Pi Browser and click on the develop tile.

 Currently, all APIs are aimed the Pi Testnet, so only Test-Pi will be involved.
 This will allow developers to build apps ahead of the release of the Mainnet SDK.
-Check out the section [Mainnet vs Testnet]({{ site.baseurl }}{% link docs/importantTopics/mainnetVsTestnet.md %}#mainnetVsTestnet)
+Check out the section <a href="../../importantTopics/mainnetVsTestnet">Mainnet vs. Testnet</a>

 The only requirement at this stage is that you own the domain of the URL that you provide!
 You will be asked to verify its ownership.